 Hi, I’m Calder.
 I had an unconventional high school education centered around an online school with an online community, so I have had a lot of experience failing and succeeding at online friendships.
 I used to be very bad at maintaining friendships online, but I learned and improved over time, and I have helped new friends navigate the online environment.
 In this process, I have put a lot of thought into better understanding online friendships.
 I hope my thoughts can be helpful to you, both in social distancing times and beyond.

 The main point

 I believe it is inherently hard to sustain meaningful friendships online.
 Being friends online requires you to do more than just have a relationship.
-It requires an extra level of awareness: it helps to know the specific challenges and opportunities that exist in an online environment, and it is good to know how to navigate this environment.
-The intent of this guide is to help you develop this awareness, so you can be more successful in your online friendships.
+It involves an extra level of awareness.
+You need to be aware of the specific challenges and opportunities that exist in an online environment, and of how to navigate this environment.
+I hope this guide can help you develop such an awareness, so you can be more successful in your online friendships.

 Here are the basic principles I want to communicate:

 - Online friendships are most rewarding when there is frequent, meaningful communication.